 These are literally the two cheapest items you can buy in general.
 I can’t stress this enough, this is most likely the cheapest food item you can purchase at the grocery store.
 Entire civilizations were fought over rice and beans (I don’t know about that, but it’s probably true).
-The fact that both of these ingredients come from third world countries says something.
+The fact that both of these ingredients come from third-world countries says something.

 Easy to adjust carb vs protein ratio, and also vegetarian friendly, this should be a staple of your diet if you’re on a strict budget.

 You can opt for whichever least expensive rice is on sale, as well as either ground beef or pork.
-Stay away from high end retailers, rice is and should be cheap.
+Stay away from high-end retailers, rice is and should be cheap.
 Visit a local ethnic supermarket instead, you’ll find a much better deal there.

 Beans pack a punch with a high amount of protein and fibre, something that you should get a large amount of.
-Multiple shapes, from kidney to garbanzo, there’s a bean out there for you.
+Multiple shapes, from the kidney to garbanzo, there’s a bean out there for you.